POSTED BY May 29, 2017 COMMENTS (94)ON

 The mere availability of the buffer money will create various short term demands in your financial life and you will use that buffer each month.

-Suddenly you will start ordering various things online (most of the times things which are not required) , your eating outs will increase, upgrading your phone will appear within your budget etc.
+Suddenly you will start ordering various things online (most of the time things which are not required), your eating outs will increase, upgrading your phone will appear within your budget, etc.